 Arri Priimägi selected as Ambassador for the ERC

-The European Research Council (ERC) and the Association of ERC Grantees (AERG) have come up with ideas for a new approach for promoting the visibility of high-quality, creative research.
-The Ambassadors for the ERC spread the message of the importance of research funding and the significance of research for society.
-Professor Arri Priimägi has been selected as Finland’s Ambassador for the ERC.
+The European Research Council (ERC) and the Association of ERC Grantees (AERG) have introduced a new initiative for promoting the visibility of high-quality, frontier research.
+The Ambassadors for the ERC spread the message about the importance of funding fundamental science and the significance of research for society.
+Professor Arri Priimägi has been selected as the Ambassador for the ERC in Finland.

-There are 32 new Ambassadors for the ERC from every EU member state and five Horizon Europe associated countries.
-The Ambassadors are researchers who are ERC Grantees and who have been selected from more than 200 applicants based on their applications.
+There are 32 new Ambassadors for the ERC from the EU member states and five Horizon Europe associated countries.
+All Ambassadors are ERC Grantees, selected from more than 200 applicants.
 The Ambassador serves a term of one year at a time, and may continue serving for a maximum of six years.

 Maria Leptin, President of the ERC, said in the launch press release: “I hope the Ambassadors for the ERC will become recognisable faces of ERC-funded research.
 This network has great potential to advocate effectively for frontier research across Europe.
 Together, we must keep reminding our fellow citizens why funding frontier research isn’t optional, and why it’s essential for Europe’s long-term health and prosperity.”